MythicAerolith/Public_Test/README.md

 </html>

 the <head> elemenet contains the metadata for a web page, metadata is info about the page that isn't displaeyd directly, and it part of the metaphor for the body like <head> = head of person, the brain, thoughts and logic you can't see happening whereas <body> = body of person, the part you can always see.

+Metadata contained within the <head> element describes the document, is data about data, will not be displayed on the page itself.

-A browser's ta;b displays the title specified in the <title> tag, and the <title> tag is always inside of the <head>
+A browser's tab displays the title specified in the <title> tag, and the <title> tag is always inside of the <head>
+***Apparently, the <title> element also makes a tooltip when hovering over an element?
+Not sure, just guessed on a question during practice and got it right so maybe I will get to this later on in the lesson I am curretly doing.
+Will revisit when I know more.***

+According to the W3C, the ideal title should be under 64 characters long.

 You can add links to a web page by adding an anchor element <a> and including the text of the link between the opening and closing tags.
-The anchor must contain the "href" attribute that contains the URL
+The anchor must contain the "href" attribute that contains the URL.
+This would be called an "absolut path" because it is the full address to a file, regardless of the current working directory.
 Example:
 <a href="https://www.youtube.com/">YouTube</a>